The Alaska cruise season is quite short, with just six months to choose the best time to cruise Alaska.

 If you do book a cruise during summer, be sure to plan your shore excursions well in advance to avoid tours selling out.

 If you are willing to trade warmth for less precipitation, then go for May.
-In fact, the end of May and the beginning of June offers some of the best weather in the region throughout the year.
+In fact, the end of May and early June offers some of the best weather in the region throughout the year.

-If you want to see snow on the ground, May is the best month for that.
+If you want to see snow on the ground, April or early May is the best month for that.

-The best months for an Alaska cruise for low prices
+The best time to cruise to Alaska for low prices

 Alaska is not a cheap cruise, but if you want to save money on your cruise fare, then your best bet is May or September.